thooks1203/echodeed/Parent_Communication_Packet.md

 **A:** AI filters block inappropriate content automatically.
 The platform is designed only for positive posts.
 Any concerning content is immediately flagged for school counselor review.

 ### **Q: Will this take time away from academics?**
 **A:** No, EchoDeed™ supports academic success by improving school climate and student well-being.
+This is especially important during middle school when academic pressures increase.
 Students who feel emotionally supported perform better academically.

 ### **Q: What data do you collect about my child?**
 **A:** We collect minimal data - only what's necessary for the platform to function.
 No personal information is stored with posts.
 All data is encrypted and FERPA compliant.